Eliminate Drain Issues for Good: Stop These 5 Precursors Now

 - Cracked or collapsed pipes caused by weather, age or ground shifts can cause structural damage that impair smooth water flow.

-- An incorrect installation of pipes can leave tight bends that are susceptible to large debris, causing accumulation blockages. from wastes going through drainage system.
+- An incorrect installation of pipes can leave tight bends that are susceptible to large debris, causing accumulation blockages. from the wastes that are going through the drainage system.

 - Instead of waiting for an emergency, hire only certified plumbers for routine check-ups.